NREL/OpenOA/sphinx/analysis.rst

 Analysis Methods
 ################

-Analysis Methods are a collection of modules and classes to accomplish high level analysis of plant data.
-They integrate the more abstract toolkit modules with specific PlantData classes to create a reproducible process.
-Analysis modules may respect the engine parameter of PlantData objects to support multi-platform, scalable analysis.
+Analysis Methods work on PlantData objects to produce high level analysis products, such as the long term AEP.
+These methods rely on the more generic toolkit modules, chaining them together to create reproducible analysis processes.

 Plant Level Analysis
 ********************